Holly Sonders Leaves Little To The Imagination In Strappy Red Lingerie & Sky-High Heels

 "You are smoking hot," a second Instagram user commented.

-“Amazing pose.
+"Amazing pose.
 Amazing body.
-So hot!!!” a third follower added with a pink heart emoji.
+So hot!!!" a third follower added, with a pink heart emoji.

-“Oh those legs!!” quipped a fourth fan.
+"Oh those legs!!" a fourth fan gushed.

-Earlier in the month, Holly shared a flirty snap that saw her rocking a set of blue lace lingerie while she squirted a water hose.
+Earlier in the month, Holly shared a flirty snap where she rocked a set of blue lace lingerie while squirting a water hose.
 She faced the camera while standing in front of a brick wall.
 With one hip cocked, she showed off her curvy hips and toned legs.
-The stance also gave her fans a nice look at her voluptuous chest.
+The stance also gave her fans a good look at her voluptuous chest.